eucesar/Python-understanding-Object-Orientation/README.md

    <img align="center" alt="Cesar-Python" height="100" width="60" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg">
 </p>

-> 🌱👨‍💻 - I learned the OO paradigm with Python 3, applied Object Orientation with attributes, methods and classes, I used properties, understood encapsulation and cohesion.
-Know when to make your method private or public.
+> 🌱👨‍💻 - I learned the OO paradigm with Python 3, applied Object Orientation with attributes, methods and classes, used properties, understood encapsulation and cohesion.
+I know when to make your method private or public.
 I created this project using the Alura course.

 ## Download